 "Did it work?"

 "Yes.
-I told them you're watching a little pawn."
+They disconnected when I told them you were about to play a little pawn."

 Hal looked up from the chessboard, where a typically one-sided contest had decimated his pieces.
 "What was that?"